jhuscott/taskcheck/README.md

 You can see tasks that you can execute now with the `task ready` report.

+You can see the schedule for a task in the `scheduling` UDA.

 ## Configuration

 1. Create a TOML file at `~/.config/task/taskcheck.toml` with the following format: